Jeerrryyyy/spring-auth-template/README.md

 ## How to use

 Just create a project from this template.
-You can use the mode of `User` to add custom things to your user.
+You can use the model of `User` to add custom things to your user.
 Otherwise just use spring as usual.
 A user service, controller and auth are already implemented.

 ## Needs